 In addition, you will takeaway these resources for ongoing use:

-- A curated library of Personal stories from women working through menopause, so you better understand the lived experience.
+- A curated library of personal stories from women working through menopause, so you better understand the lived experience.

 Welcome interview with Thea to clarify learning needs.